Racer159/jackal/docs/4-deploy-a-zarf-package/1-package-deploy-lifecycle.md

 # Package Deploy Lifecycle

-The following diagram shows the order of operations for the `zarf package deploy` command and the hook locations for [actions](../../examples/component-actions/README.md).
+The following diagram shows the order of operations for the `jackal package deploy` command and the hook locations for [actions](../../examples/component-actions/README.md).

-## `zarf package deploy`
+## `jackal package deploy`

 ```mermaid
 graph TD